polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/weight.md

 signature `(u32, u64)`, as opposed to `LenWeight`, which can be used with anything because they don't make any strict assumptions about `<T>`.

-## Frequently Asked Questions

-> _Some operations get more expensive as storage grows and shrinks.
-How can the weight system
-> represent that?_

-As mentioned, weight should be known _readily_ and _ahead of dispatch_.
-Peeking the storage and analyzing it just to determine how much weight might be consumed does not fit this definition quite well.
-In this case, the implementation of the dispatch should take the state of the change into account and manually take extra fees or bonds or take any other measures to make sure that the transaction is safe.

-> _Is the weighting function open to change through governance or any sort of a runtime upgrade?_

-Yes, it is part of the runtime itself, hence any runtime upgrade is an upgrade to the weight system as well.
-An upgrade can update weight functions if needed.

 ## Next Steps

 ### Learn More